voidstar78/XINFO/README.md

 Run XINFO with default margins on all sides set to 2:
 ```
 LOAD "XINFO.PRG"
-RUN:REM EXAMPLE.X16
+RUN:REM EXAMPLE.NFO
 ```

 Run XINFO with no margins:
 ```
 LOAD "XINFO.PRG"
-RUN:REM TUTORIAL.X16 0 0 0 0
+RUN:REM TUTORIAL.NFO 0 0 0 0
 ```

 The margin arguments are in the order [top] [bottom] [left] [right].
 For example, to run with top margin of 5 spaces, bottom margin of 4 spaces, left margin of 3 spaces, right margin of 2 spaces, run XINFO like this:
 ```
 LOAD "XINFO.PRG"
-RUN:REM TUTORIAL.X16 5 4 3 2
+RUN:REM TUTORIAL.NFO 5 4 3 2
 ```

-If no filename is specified, XINFO will look for **INDEX.X16** by default
+If no filename is specified, XINFO will look for **INDEX.NFO** by default

 # XINFO Usage